AdrianSeguraOrtiz/GENECI/components/inference_tools_dev/TOOL_INTEGRATION_PLAYBOOK.md

   - rule:
     - `network.csv` should preserve the direct scores of the chosen upstream interface
     - do not add an extra GENECI-specific score normalization layer in the wrapper; downstream normalization is handled later by `infer_network_v2`
+    - exact zero-score edges should be omitted from `network.csv`; zero means "no retained interaction", not a useful stored edge

 ### Progress